About Delta Commitment and Organization

 Delta's Board of Directors has clearly defined four major principles through "the Delta Corporate Social Responsibility Best Practice Principles" to concretely implement corporate social responsibility: Implement corporate governance, develop a sustainable environment, safeguard public welfare, and enhance the disclosure of corporate social responsibility information.

 The top CSR organization within Delta is the CSR Board.
 Mr. Bruce Cheng, founder and honorary chairman of Delta, serves as honorary chairman of the committee, while Chairman Yancey Hai acts as the chairman.
-The committee is composed of the following members: vice chairman, CEO, COO, top executives from different locations and functional management.
+The committee is composed of the following members: vice chairman, CEO, COO, CSO, top executives from different locations and functional management.
 It is the responsibility of the board to define Delta's CSR strategies, review the policies set by the functional committees and supervise overall execution.
 The annual CSR achievements are reported to the Board in the following year.

 The CSR Office serves as the ssecretary for analyzing international trends in sustainable development and understanding stakeholder expectations to identify the risks and opportunities for Delta on relevant issues and climate change, they may impact business operations and carry out mitigation and adaptation.
 The CSR report is formulated and submitted to the CSR Board for review before it is released annually.